Anonymized-authors/FPPBs/README.md

-Source Code of "Fair Privacy-Preserving Blueprints from Functional Commitments"
+Source code of the paper "Fair Privacy-Preserving Blueprints from Functional Commitments"